Rypple, which provides cloud services, wanted to show that its solution increases the efficiency of managers and employees.

 “Well, no, another search engine?”

-This is probably what many people thought when they heard about the service of Inbenta technology company.
-I must admit that the brand had a tough nut to crack.
+This is probably what many people thought when they heard about the service of Inbenta.
+The company had a tough nut to crack.
 After all, one of the competitors on the market is Google, a brand that does not need to be presented to anyone.

-The film emphasized that Inbenta focuses on something different than Google, so it is not a competition for him—it is not about finding key words, but whole questions and statements, so it can generate more accurate answers.
+The explainer video emphasized that Inbenta focuses on something different than Google, so it is not its competition —it is not about finding key words, but whole questions and statements, so it can generate more accurate answers.

-In the six months since the publication of this explainer video, the company has seen a 20% combined growth in lead growth.
+In the six months since the publication of the explainer video, the company has seen a 20% combined lead growth.

 – I never thought a simple animated recording would be so useful in so many different situations.
 We use it in every presentation, on our website and during meetings with potential investors.
 People love it.
 It also provides them with basic knowledge about us, which makes our conversations richer and more concrete – says Jordi Torras from Inbenta.